luispedro/luispedro_org/content/biography.md

 ## Shorter Version

-Luis Pedro Coelho is  the principal investigator (PI) of the [Big Data Biology Lab](https://big-data-biology.org) at Fudan University.
-Previously, he worked as a postdoctoral researcher in Peer Bork's group at the European Molecular Biology Laboratory (EMBL).
+Luis Pedro Coelho is the principal investigator (PI) of the [Big Data Biology Lab](https://big-data-biology.org) at the [Centre for Microbiome Research](https://research.qut.edu.au/cmr/) at the [Queensland University of Technology](https://www.qut.edu.au/) (Brisbane, Australia).
+Previously, his lab was hosted at Fudan University in Shanghai (2018–2023).

+Prior to becoming a group leader, Luis worked as a postdoctoral researcher in Peer Bork's group at the European Molecular Biology Laboratory (EMBL).
 He has a PhD from Carnegie Mellon University where he worked under the supervision of Prof. Bob Murphy and a MSc from Instituto Superior Técnico in Lisbon, where he worked with Prof Arlindo Oliveira.
 He currently works on the analysis of microbial communities in different environments, such as the [marine environment](https://www.sciencemag.org/content/348/6237/1261359.full) or the [human gut](https://onlinelibrary.wiley.com/doi/10.1002/bies.201300143/full) using computational methods, namely [metagenomic